 Eldritch Location: The dreams, especially the second dream Ariadne entered where she plays with the laws of physics there by tilting a portion of the town and messed up the gravity.
 Cobb's deepest dream level also qualifies here.

-Enemy Within: Mal, or more accurately Cobb's projection of his guilt from injecting an idea into Mal's mind that ended up driving her to kill herself over and over; once in each level of dreaming and finally, as she didn't realize it when she woke up in what Cobb believes is reality, in actuality.
+Enemy Within: Mal, or more accurately Cobb's projection of his guilt from injecting an idea into Mal's mind that ended up driving her to kill herself in Limbo to return to reality, only to believe that reality was just another dream and kill herself again.

 Possibly the single most awesome fight scene ever to appear in anything ever, when Arthur takes on the man in the spinning corridor.
 Made even cooler with little CG necessary for said fight.
 The hallway was a giant rotating set, and Joseph Gordon-Levitt did all of his own stunts in the sequence.